 by David Barrow

 There also seems to be a cultural component.
-Since at least the mid-fifties, we’re a society that has been trained to respond to moving images on a screen.
+Since at least the mid-fifties, we’ve been a society trained to respond to moving images on a screen.
 If you’re reading this, you know that text still performs an informational function, but the more I write, the more I’m bucking the odds that you’ll get bored, distracted, or carried off by some other task.